Two-Minute Recap Of Recent Developments In Turkish Competition Law – September 2022 - Antitrust, EU Competition - Turkey

 In September 2022, the Turkish Competition Board (the "Board") published 26 reasoned decisions, 18 of which concern merger control filings.

-The highlight of Turkish competition law developments in September is that the Board concluded its investigations against Allergan and Marti without fines.
+The highlight of Turkish competition law developments in September is that the Board concluded its investigations against Allergan and Martı without fines.

 Leading e-scooter company chooses commitment mechanism

-On 10 August 2022, the Turkish Competition Authority (the "Authority") announced that the Board had launched a full-fledged investigation against Marti, a leading Turkish e-scooter company, to determine whether it abuses its dominant position through exclusionary practices.
-In September, the Board concluded its investigation by accepting the commitment package proposed by Marti.
+On 10 August 2022, the Turkish Competition Authority (the "Authority") announced that the Board had launched a full-fledged investigation against Martı, a leading Turkish e-scooter company, to determine whether it abuses its dominant position through exclusionary practices.
+In September, the Board concluded its investigation by accepting the commitment package proposed by Martı.

 The Board shows Digiturk the yellow card